 Atlas Islamic Equity Composite enables Unit holders to participate in a diversified portfolio of Shariah Compliant securities such as equities, profit bearing securities and other Shariah Compliant securities available outside Pakistan.
 The Management Company manages the composite with the objective of maximizing Unit Holders' returns on their Investments while at all times observing prudent investment practices, the highest professional standards, all applicable laws, and the Islamic Shariah as advised by the Shariah Board.
 Currently the composite comprises of one portfolio i.e. Atlas Islamic Stock Fund (AISF).
-AISF was launched on January 15, 2007.
-AISF is an open-end Equity Scheme and has been assigned "3 Star" (1 Year), "3 Star" (3 Year) and "4 Star" (5 Year) ranking by PACRA (As on August 13, 2015).
-AISF's return since inception stands at 277.27%.
+AISF was launched on January 15, 2007 as an open-end Equity Scheme.
+AISF's return since inception stands at 332.56%.
 Particulars of AISF performance since launch of fund are as below:

-Returns are calculated net of management fees (actual) and other expenses (which mainly includes custodial fee, trustee expense, SECP Fee, Federal Excise Duty, Sindh Sales Tax, WWF and other levies).
+Returns are calculated net of management fees (actual) and other expenses (which mainly includes custodial fee, trustee expense, fees and expenses related to accounting and registrar services, SECP Fee, Federal Excise Duty, Sindh Sales Tax and other levies).
 Performance data does not include the cost incurred directly by an investor in the form of sales load.